 How’s Cortado Made?

-Cortado is usually made with a double shot of Espresso with an equal amount of steamed milk added to the top.
+Cortado is made with a 2 oz double shot of Espresso and 2 oz of steamed milk on top.

-Cortados are often served in small glasses or cups and are perfect for sipping slowly.
+Cortados are typically 4 ounces in size and are often served in small glasses or cups.
 They make a great pick-me-up in the afternoon or any time of day when you want a delicious and sophisticated coffee drink.

-As both cortado and macchiato are typically prepared with double shots of espresso, they are essentially equal in terms of caffeine content.
+As both cortado and macchiato are typically prepared with double shots of espresso, they are essentially equal in terms of caffeine content which is around 120-133 mg.

 The Difference in type and amount of Milk